dingsanmei/gitskills/readme.txt

 creating a new branch is quick

-hi dsm this is dev branch's readme hi dsm I'm coming dev
+hi dsm this is dev branch's readme hi dsm I'm coming devhi,dsm I'm feature1 branch